 Considered sacred in Navajo culture, Rainbow Bridge is a symbol of deities responsible for creating rain, the essence of life in the desert.
-Before the construction of Glen Canyon Dam formed Lake Powell, Rainbow Bridge National Monument was a remote destination requiring a multiday hike from Navajo Mountain.
+Before the construction of Glen Canyon Dam formed Lake Powell, Rainbow Bridge National Monument was a remote destination requiring a multi-day hike from Navajo Mountain.
 Now, Lake Powell water level brings visitors within one-quarter to 2 miles of Rainbow Bridge, yet this impressive Utah natural bridge still feels a world apart.

 Rainbow Bridge National Monument is the tallest natural bridge in the world.
 It is roughly the sixth longest.
 Carved from red Navajo sandstone, the bridge is 290 feet tall and 270 feet across — higher than the United States Capitol Building — and nearly as long as a football or soccer field.

 Rising up at the mouth of Bridge Canyon, in a cove on Lake Powell, you can reach the bridge by personal boats and watercraft, or boat cruises offered daily from Halls Crossing or Bullfrog Marinas north of Glen Canyon National Recreation Area or Wahweap Marina near the Arizona border.
 On your cruise, you'll navigate among miles of Lake Powell's curiously sculpted slickrock shores, high up in Glen Canyon.
 There is no question as to the erosive power of water.
 Yet water sometimes carves with whimsy and precision.
-In this way, Rainbow Bridge is more than symbol of life in the desert — it is the desert come alive.
+In this way, Rainbow Bridge is more than a symbol of life in the desert — it is the desert come alive.

 At full pool, nearly 50 feet of water fills in below Rainbow Bridge, giving dictionary meaning to the monument.
 (Arches have no active waterflow while bridges span a watercourse.)
 Check current Lake Powell water levels here.

-With a permit from the Navajo Nation, you can also follow an historic trail on foot or by horseback.
+With a permit from the Navajo Nation, you can also follow a historic trail on foot or by horseback.
 Trails exceed 13 miles in length and require good preparation and wayfinding skills (i.e. compass, map, GPS, overnight gear and lots of water).

-Wondering how to get to Rainbow Bridge National Monument?
 Get directions now and start planning your trip to this magnificent Utah natural bridge.